 When applying stencils, lightly mist the back of the stencil with spray adhesive.
 Before applying the stencil, let the adhesive dry until it is tacky.
 The stencil should stick to the window shade, but be easily repositioned or removed.
 Use this technique when applying each stencil.

 Choose a height and width for the two stripes at the bottom of the window shade.
 Using a ruler and pencil, measure and mark the height of the first stripe.
 Apply painter's tape horizontally above the pencil line.
-Paint the first stripe using a 1" paintbrush or small foam roller.
+Paint the first stripe using a 1-in paintbrush or small foam roller.
 Let dry.
 Apply additional coats as necessary.
 Remove tape and allow the stripe to dry completely.
 Repeat with the second stripe.
-The stripes shown are 2-3/4" (Very Berry) and 1" (Twist of Lime) wide.
+The stripes shown are 2-3/4-in (Very Berry) and 1-in (Twist of Lime) wide.